Château de Chantegrive Graves blanc 2023

 About the wine:

 Refreshing notes of grapefruit and elderflower in the bouquet of Chantegrive.
-Slightly effervescent on the palate, the wine displays character and freshness—qualities that weren’t necessarily a given in 2023.
-A flavorful, well-structured wine, ready to be enjoyed.
-Now – 2028
+Slightly effervescent on the palate, the wine has character and freshness—qualities that weren’t necessarily obvious in 2023.
+A flavorful, well-structured wine that’s ready to be enjoyed.
+Now–2028

 The Wine Cellar Insider - Jeff Leve